 Operating Permits for Alternative Residential & Commercial Onsite Sewage Systems

-The first phase of the program identified approximately 100 properties that met the criteria for Operating Permits.
-Permits were issued for these properties effective January 1, 2010.
-The remaining residential properties that utilize alternative technology will be required to obtain an operating permit either: A) At time of transfer of property ownership, or; B) In conjunction with an expansion, remodel or change of use project on the property, or; C) When a wastewater disposal permit is sought to replace any or all of the existing alternative system, or; D) When the wastewater disposal system is found to be operating in violation of code and corrective action is required by this office, or; E) Other circumstances warrant the use of an Operating Permit for a property.
+There were many systems enrolled in the program when the code went into effect in 2010.
+Some residential properties on alternative systems did not meet the criteria for initial enrollment in the operating permit program.
+These remaining residential properties will be required to obtain an operating permit either: A) At time of transfer of property ownership, or; B) In conjunction with an expansion, remodel or change of use project on the property, or; C) When a wastewater disposal permit is sought to replace any or all of the existing alternative system, or; D) When the wastewater disposal system is found to be operating in violation of code and corrective action is required by this office, or; E) Other circumstances warrant the use of an Operating Permit for a property.
 Newly completed alternative systems will need to enroll in the Operating Permit program at the time of final system approval by this office.

 Owners of these systems have certain responsibilities under the new sewage code.
 Owners must: